-Independent Auditor's Report To Members of the Parliament of Tasmania Office of the Governor Financial Statements for the Year Ended 30 June 2013 I have audited the accompanying financial statements of the Office of the Governor (Office), which comprise the statement of financial position as at 30 June 2013 and the statements of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the statement by the Official Secretary.
-Auditor's Opinion In my opinion the Office's financial statements: - (a) present fairly, in all material respects, its financial position as at 30 June 2013 and its financial performance, cash flows and changes in equity for the year then ended; and - (b) are in accordance with the Financial Management and Audit Act 1990 and Australian Accounting Standards.
-The Responsibility of Official Secretary for the Financial Report The Official Secretary is responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards and Section 27(1) of the Financial Management and Audit Act 1990.
+Independent Auditor's Report

+To Members of the Tasmanian Parliament

+Office of the Governor

+Financial Statements for the Year Ended 30 June 2014

+Report on the Financial Statements

+I have audited the accompanying financial statements of the Office of the Governor (the Office), which comprise the statement of financial position as at 30 June 2014 and the statements of comprehensive income, changes in equity and cash flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the statement by the Official Secretary of the Office.

+Auditor's Opinion

+In my opinion the Office's financial statements:

+- (a) present fairly, in all material respects, its financial position as at 30 June 2014 and its financial performance, cash flows and changes in equity for the year then ended - (b) are in accordance with the Financial Management and Audit Act 1990 and Australian Accounting Standards.

+The Responsibility of the Official Secretary for the Financial Statements

+The Official Secretary is responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards and Section 27 (1) of the Financial Management and Audit Act 1990.
 This responsibility includes establishing and maintaining internal controls relevant to the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.

+Auditor's Responsibility

-Auditor's Responsibility My responsibility is to express an opinion on the financial statements based upon my audit.
+My responsibility is to express an opinion on the financial statements based upon my audit.
 My audit was conducted in accordance with Australian Auditing Standards.
-These Auditing Standards require that I comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance as to whether the financial statements are free of material misstatement. ...1 of 2 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial Statements.
-The procedures selected depend on the auditor's judgement, including the assessment of risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the Official Secretary's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate to the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Office's internal control.
+These Auditing Standards require that I comply with relevant ethical requirements relating to audit engagements and plan and perform the audit to obtain reasonable assurance as to whether the financial statements are free of material misstatement.

+...1 of 2

+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
+The procedures selected depend on my judgement, including the assessment of risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, I considered internal control relevant to the Official Secretary's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate to the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Office's internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the Official Secretary, as well as evaluating the overall presentation of the financial statements.

 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my audit opinion.

+My audit is not designed to provide assurance on the accuracy and appropriateness of the budget information in the Office's financial statements.

+Independence

-Independence In conducting this audit, I have complied with the independence requirements of Australian Auditing Standards and other relevant ethical requirements.
-The Audit Act 2008 further promotes independence by: - providing that only Parliament, and not the executive government, can remove an Auditor-General, and - mandating the Auditor-General as auditor of State Entities but precluding the provision of non-audit services, thus ensuring the Auditor-General and the Tasmanian Audit Office are not compromised in their role by the possibility of losing clients or income.
-Tasmanian Audit Office H M Blake Auditor-General HOBART 27 September 2013
+In conducting this audit, I have complied with the independence requirements of Australian Auditing Standards and other relevant ethical requirements.
+The Audit Act 2008 further promotes independence by:

+- providing that only Parliament, and not the executive government, can remove an Auditor-General - mandating the Auditor-General as auditor of State Entities but precluding the provision of non-audit services, thus ensuring the Auditor-General and the Tasmanian Audit Office are not compromised in their role by the possibility of losing clients or income.

+Tasmanian Audit Office

+H M Blake

+Ma

+Auditor-General

+Hobart

+26 September 2014

+...2 of 2